Anes-chr/bddtp5/README.md

 ## 🎓 Made for 1CS Students

-Created with ❤️ to help students master SQL queries!
+Created with ❤️ to help students Master Bdd queries!

 ---